 The most beautiful state on the East Coast?
 Hard to argue with North Carolina, the rare eastern state where you can see a progression of scenery as you drive through from beaches in the east to the Blue Ridge Mountains in the west.
 The Outer Banks are some of the best coastal retreats in the nation, and a trip through the lush greenery of the center of the state ultimately brings you to the east’s preeminent place for mountain scenery, Great Smoky Mountains National Park.

-Take Arizona.
-Its baseline is a riot of desert oranges and fuchsias that only build to perhaps the most-ogled feature on the continent: the Grand Canyon, the climax of a million American road trips.
+Arizona’s baseline is a riot of desert oranges and fuchsias that only build to perhaps the most-ogled feature on the continent: the Grand Canyon, the climax of a million American road trips.
 Monument Valley has been scientifically proven to be where cowboys' souls go when they die.
-Elsewhere, Arizona's B-sides -- the Superstition Mountains, the Petrified Forest, Lake Powell, the areas around Flagstaff and Sedona -- would alone make it a top-20 state.
+Elsewhere, Arizona's B-sides—the Superstition Mountains, the Petrified Forest, Lake Powell, the areas around Flagstaff and Sedona—would alone make it a top-20 state.
 And don't sleep on one of the most dramatic terrestrial features anywhere: the 560ft-deep meteor crater that, befitting so much of Arizona's look, literally came from elsewhere in the solar system.

-To make it into the top 10% of scenic states, you’ve gotta have that extra something.
-And nobody who’s ever set foot in Colorado hasn’t been wowed by the sheer verticality.
-Colorado has more than 50 -- that’s FIVE ZERO -- peaks higher than 14,000ft, more than triple the rest of the lower 48 combined.
-Harder to reach, but no less amazing, are the state's abundant mountain lakes, places that make the journey up those peaks worth the trek, and provide some of the most underrated beachfront on the planet.
-The only drawback to Colorado is the eastern third or so that feels like Nebraska got a director's cut.
-But if you want to get the most out of this state, take a drive from Denver to Telluride and prepare to be blown away.
+To make it into the top 10% of scenic states, you’ve gotta have a certain je ne sais quoi.
+That’s no problem for Colorado, since anybody who’s ever set foot here has been wowed by the sheer verticality.
+Colorado has more than 50—that’s FIVE ZERO—peaks higher than 14,000ft, more than triple the rest of the lower 48 combined.
+Harder to reach, but no less amazing, are the state's abundant mountain lakes—places that make the journey up those peaks worth the trek and provide some of the most underrated beachfront on the planet.
+The only drawback to Colorado is that the eastern third or so feels like Nebraska got a director's cut.
+To get the most out of this state, take a drive from Denver to Telluride and prepare to be blown away.

-To rate this high with exactly zero miles of coastline, you’ve gotta have some superlative sights.
-And Utah brings it like no other landlocked state in the nation.
-It’s one of the few states where someone can look at a picture and say, “Oh, yeah, that’s Utah,” whether it’s the famous sandstone arches or the canyons at Moab, or the bizarre formations in Goblin Valley.
+To rank this high with exactly zero miles of coastline, you’ve gotta have some superlative sights, and Utah brings it like no other landlocked state in the nation.
+It’s one of the few states where someone can look at a picture and say, “Oh, yeah, that’s Utah,” whether it’s the famous sandstone arches and the canyons at Moab or the bizarre formations in Goblin Valley.
 And that’s just the southern half.
-The Bonneville Salt Flats are one of the great geological sights in America, and further north Utah is home to powder-covered mountains as good as any in the west.
+The Bonneville Salt Flats are one of the greatest geological sights in America, and further north, Utah is home to powder-covered mountains as good as any in the west.
 If outdoor recreation is your top vacation priority, you might not find a better place.

-Pound-for-pound, acre-for-acre, this archipelago is the most spectacularly diverse and diversely spectacular place you can get to without a passport -- and maybe with one.
-The islands (seven big ones are inhabited; 130 small ones aren't) hold such an array because forested, canyoned Kauai is 6 million years older than the broad, dark, raw Big Island, which is still growing, fed by the glowing volcanic vent that birthed the lot.
-Between them: Oahu is heart-stopping beaches and jungles and cliffs under constant assault by half-hour rainbows.
-Maui is a sheaf of vacation postcards that unionized and formed an island.
-Tourism-light Molokai has some of the world's steepest cliffs into ocean.
-Lanai looks like the love child of Ireland and a Caribbean isle.
+Pound-for-pound, acre-for-acre, this archipelago is the most spectacularly diverse and diversely spectacular place you can get to without a passport—and maybe even with one.
+The Hawaiian islands—seven larger islands, plus 130 smaller, uninhabited islets—hold such an array of landscapes because of their vast age gaps: for example, forested, canyoned Kauai is 6 million years older than the broad, dark, raw Big Island, which is still growing, fed by the glowing volcanic vent that birthed the lot.
+Between them: Oahu, with heart-stopping beaches and jungles and cliffs under constant assault by rainbows; Maui, a sheaf of vacation postcards that unionized and formed an island; tourist-light Molokai, where some of the world's steepest cliffs plunge into deep blue oceans; and Lanai, which looks like the love child of Ireland and a Caribbean isle.
 You don't think it can be true until you get there, but Hawaii is one of the few destinations that, if anything, manages to exceed its perfect-10 reputation.